albinotonnina/albinos-protein-viewer/README.md

 # Albino's Protein Visualizer

-An interactive 3D protein structure visualization application built with Vite and 3DMol.js.
-This application demonstrates advanced frontend development skills through real-time 3D rendering, dynamic data fetching, and a polished user interface.
+An interactive 3D protein structure visualization application that lets you explore the intricate world of molecular biology.
+Dive into the fascinating architecture of proteins—from oxygen-carrying hemoglobin to signal-regulating ubiquitin—and discover how these molecular machines are built.

 ![Albino's Protein Visualizer Screenshot](screenshot.png)

 ## 🚀 Features

-### Interactive 3D Visualization
+### Explore Protein Structures
-- **Multiple Protein Structures**: Pre-loaded selection of proteins (Myoglobin, Hemoglobin, Crambin, Ubiquitin, Adenylate Kinase, Insulin)
+- **Multiple Protein Structures**: Investigate a curated selection of proteins (Myoglobin, Hemoglobin, Crambin, Ubiquitin, Adenylate Kinase, Insulin)
-- **Custom PDB Loading**: Load any protein from the Protein Data Bank by entering its 4-letter ID
+- **Custom PDB Loading**: Query any protein from the Protein Data Bank by entering its 4-letter ID
-- **Real-time Rendering**: Smooth 3D visualization powered by 3DMol.js
+- **Discover in Real-time**: Smooth 3D visualization powered by 3DMol.js

 ### Visualization Controls
-- **4 Rendering Styles**: Cartoon, Stick, Sphere, and Surface representations
+- **Multiple Viewing Modes**: Cartoon, Stick, and Sphere representations to understand protein structure from different perspectives
-- **4 Color Schemes**: Spectrum, Secondary Structure, Chain, and Atom Type coloring
-- **Auto-spin**: Optional automatic rotation for better viewing
-- **Depth Fog**: Optional depth perception enhancement
-- **Interactive Controls**: Drag to rotate, scroll to zoom, right-click to pan
+- **Interactive Exploration**: Drag to rotate, scroll to zoom, right-click to pan—total control over your investigation
+- **Enhanced Discovery**: Auto-spin mode for continuous observation and immersive viewing

 ### User Interface
-- **Modern Design**: Clean, professional interface with gradient accents
+- **Intuitive Design**: Clean, accessible interface that gets out of the way so you can focus on discovery
-- **Responsive Layout**: Works on desktop, tablet, and mobile devices
+- **Responsive Across Devices**: Explore on desktop, tablet, or mobile—your curiosity isn't limited by device
-- **Dark Theme**: Easy on the eyes for extended viewing sessions
+- **Beautiful Visualization**: Modern design with gradient accents to enhance the viewing experience
-- **Utility Functions**: Screenshot capture, fullscreen mode, and view reset
+- **Practical Tools**: Screenshot capture to save your discoveries, fullscreen mode for immersion, and view reset

 ## 🛠️ Technical Stack